Wigbolt Ripperda: Biography

-Wigbolt studied in Geneva and Orléans, together with his brother Onno.
-There he studied Latin and other languages.
-In Geneva, where Calvin was preaching, he got into contact with Protestantism, the new religion that inspired the Dutch Revolt.
+Together with his brother Onno, Wigbolt studied Latin and other languages in Geneva and Orléans.
+In Geneva, where Calvin was preaching, he came into contact with Protestantism, the new religion that inspired the Dutch Revolt.
 He became a strong believer in Protestantism.

-When he returned to Winsum he was involved in the wave of iconoclasm in the Netherlands (the Beeldenstorm).
-On 14 September 1566 Wigbolt and his brothers, as well as two other men, broke into the church in Winsum and destroyed the statues of saints and the altar.
+When he returned to Winsum, he was involved in the wave of iconoclasm in the Netherlands (the Beeldenstorm).
+On 14 September 1566, Wigbolt and his brothers, as well as two other men, broke into the church in Winsum and destroyed the statues of saints and the altar.